beenotung/auto-cms/README.md

 - company_name
 - business_nature
 - remark
+- extra
 ```

 All body fields are optional.

-If you want to store additional information, you may store them as JSON in the `remark` field.
+If you submit additional fields in the request body, they will be stored as JSON in the `extra` field.

 If the `Accept` is `application/json`, the response will be a json object with optional `error` string; otherwise the response will be a html page.